lorencerri/list-gen/README.md

 # list-gen

-A simple list (image) generator, using JIMP.
+A simple helper package for generating lists in JIMP.

 ## Basic Usage